Note

 New-AzResourceGroupDeployment -ResourceGroupName "MyResourceGroup" -TemplateFile main.bicep -Verbose

-To test out this deployment, you can use a template like this one that creates a function app on Windows in a Consumption plan.
+To test this deployment, use a template like this one that creates a function app on Windows in a Consumption plan.

 Next steps